Said Ismagilov

 Sheikh Said Ismagilov (Сергій Валерійович Ісмагілов) - Mufti of the Religious Administration of Muslims of Ukraine “Ummah”, one of Muslim spiritual leaders of Ukraine, President of All-Ukrainian Public Organization “Ukrainian Center for Islamic Studies”, the Head of Muslim Community “Nur” of Donetsk city, the member of Public Organization “Al-Amal” of Donetsk city.
 Ukrainian scientist majoring in Islamic studies, the member of Donetsk regional cell of Ukrainian Association of Religion Researchers (UARR), the member of a board of directors of Center for Religious Studies and International Spiritual Relationships, the member of Council of Churches and Religious Organizations of Donetsk Region, lecturer of theology and religion in Ukrainian Islamic Institute (2001-2002), prominent public figure.

 His main purpose is to raise Muslims of Ukraine as integral part of Ukrainian society.

+On 24 Feb.
+2022, Ismagilov volunteered in the Ukrainian Armed Forces to fight against the Russian invasion of Ukraine.

 Biography

-Ismagilov, a Volga Tatar, was born on 9 August 1978 in Donetsk.
+Ismagilov was born on 9 August 1978 in Donetsk, to a Kazan Tatar father Valery Ismagilov and a Mishar Tatar mother Raisa Ismagilova.
 He is married and has one son.

 Education

-In 1985, S. Ismagilov attended Middle School №60 of Donetsk city.

-In 1993, he enrolled into Donetsk Polytechnic College (Department of Engineering Mechanics).
-In 1997 he graduated from College.
+He enrolled in Donetsk Polytechnic College (Department of Engineering Mechanics) in 1993 and graduated in 1997.